 Like the Slack integration, you can have as many Microsoft Teams configurations as needed.
 The Microsoft Teams integration uses webhooks to facilitate communication.

 To use the Microsoft Teams integration, you’ll need to configure a webhook connection on the channel you’d like to receive the alert.
-Then, add the webhook URL you generate from Microsoft Teams to your site.
+Then, add the webhook URL you generated from Microsoft Teams to your site.

 Start by toggling the Microsoft Teams Alerts option to the ON position.